What Causes a Gum Boil (Fistula)?

 Self treatment of gum boils by home remedies can lead to even more severe infections in the mouth and elsewhere in the body, so treatment by your dentist is a must.
 He can then provide the proper treatment to rid you of the infection.
 Please, spare yourself from home remedies.
 If an abscess is left untreated, the infection can spread to other body parts or organs and actually cause death.

 Of course, prevention is the best guard against gum boils or fistula’s.
 Proper brushing with fluoridated toothpaste twice a day should be strictly adhered to.
 Use dental floss at least once per day.
-Avoidance of too much sugar and regular checks and professional cleaning by your dentist are strongly advised.
+Avoidance of too much sugar and regular checks and professional cleaning by your dentist or dental hygienist are strongly advised.

 Should you have drainage of pus, a toothache, or swelling and tenderness in the head and neck region, see you dentist as soon as possible.
 If the infection spreads, the situation could become dangerous.